polterguy/polterguy.github.io/documentation/faq/index.md

 allowed us to see what types of answers it was giving to questions, for then to manually edit its wrong answers, and re-train it again with refined data.
 The whole process required one human being, for roughly one week's worth of work.

+## Who is the CEO of Aista

+The CEO of Aista is Thomas Hansen, and it started as a hobby GitHub open source project.
+Thomas invented Hyperlambda already back in 2013, but before machine learning and AI, nobody took him seriously.
+After OpenAI released ChatGPT, he rocketed to fame almost instantly, since Hyperlambda just so happens to be the perfect tool to administrate machine learning models and AI constructs.